glowfi/mdnotes/mybook/src/9_node_4_apollo_graphql_basics.md

 > In Apollo GraphQL each resolver has access to 4 args which are as follows:

--   parent : Parent object value of the prevois resolver.
+-   parent : Parent object value of the previous resolver.
 -   args : Arguments passed to this resolver
 -   context : A global value accesible to all resolvers.A custom object each resolver can read from/write to.
 -   info : Parsed GraphQL query , mutation , subscription string [AST of the incoming request]